-- ▶ Promote the Affordable Connectivity Program and other related resources for broadband affordability and adoption. - Assist communities with strategies and resources to ensure broadband affordability and accessibility, along with connecting communities with digital skilling and other related resources. - Assess the need for new state and/or philanthropic programs to complement digital equity activities and increase the affordability of networks.
-(Addition as part of Volume 2)
+Promote the ACP and other related resources for broadband affordability and adoption.

-- ▶ 80 percent of households subscribe to fixed broadband. - ▶ 60 percent of eligible households signed up for a broadband service subsidy (e.g., Affordable Connectivity Program). - ▶ 95 percent of households own a laptop, tablet, or personal computer. - ▶ 80 percent of population surveyed reports confidence in their digital literacy. - ▶ 80 percent of Affordable Connectivity Program-eligible households own a laptop, tablet, or personal computer. - All Vermonters can choose from multiple service plan options and price points.
+Assist communities with strategies and resources to ensure broadband affordability and accessibility, along with connecting communities with digital skilling and other related resources.

-- 90 percent of households subscribe to fixed broadband. - ▶ 70 percent of eligible households signed up for a broadband service subsidy (e.g., Affordable Connectivity Program).
+- 80 percent of households subscribe to fixed broadband. - 60 percent of eligible households signed up for a broadband service subsidy (e.g., ACP). - 95 percent of households own a laptop, tablet, or personal computer. - 80 percent of population surveyed reports confidence in their digital literacy. - 80 percent of ACP eligible households own a laptop, tablet, or personal computer. - All Vermonters can choose from multiple service plan options and price points.
+Indicators of success by December 31, 2030: - 90 percent of households subscribe to fixed broadband. - 70 percent of eligible households signed up for a broadband service subsidy (e.g., ACP).